SanniClara/Machine_Learning_creating_audiobooks/README.md

 ```
 1. collect PDF-books you like
 2. create an Google account and sign up at at the Google Cloud Machine Learning platform (they will ask for your Credit Card).
    I was able to avoid this by using a university lience
 3. Create a new project on the platform
-4. Download your JSON verification
+4. Download your JSON verification from Google
-5.
+5. Download the Repository and put it into a local folder
+6. open you command line and navigate into this folder
+7. change the pathnames in the code so they fit to your files system
 ```

 ## Downloads

-Start with installing all the node modules you need for the text to speech in your local file where you will have your Javascript Code
+The next thing is to install all the node modules you need for the text-to-speech application

-Download

-## Installation
 ```
 npm install file-system --save
 npm install pdf-to-text